 Last month’s mental health awareness week, mentioned stress as being a key factor.
 You can take their stress test below my take on it.
-And for people who really want to get a better work life balance, a good sleep and deal with their feeling of overwhelm I have details of a 20 steps to beat stress workshop.
+And for people who really want to get a better work life balance, a good sleep and deal with their feeling of overwhelm, I run 20 steps to beat stress workshops.

 Is stress what you think?

 Most people think stress is normal.
 Yes, it has become part of life and seems the norm.
 But does this make it normal?
 And, even if stress is the norm – is that a reason to make it normal?

 It is true, stress is a normal hormonal reaction in the body, when faced with something frightening.
 This reaction is designed to be short lived so we can respond to the threat effectively